 A floating interest rate can change whenever the lender decides to raise or lower it.
 Lenders might lower the rate to attract customers or because their home loan funding costs have decreased.
 They may raise rates if their costs go up.
+If you have a mortgage with a floating rate, your repayments can change at any time, leaving you with less control over your budget.

 |Floating rates||Fixed rates|

-Variable loans are more likely to have features like redraw and offset accounts, although this really depends on the product.
+Floating home loans are more likely to have features like redraw and offset accounts, although this really depends on the product.

-How do I compare variable rate loans?
+How do I compare floating interest rate loans?

 - Interest rates.
 A lower interest rate means lower repayments.
 It’s the most important aspect of a home loan.
 Use a repayment calculator to find out what your repayments will look like with the given interest rate.